cesarvr/blog/content/post/2018-05-22-create-containers.markdown

 ## Environment variables

 After playing around with ```sh``` we are noticing that is far from being isolate.
-To understand how changing the execution context change how the underlying process behave, we are going to run a simple example by clearing the environment variables for the ```sh``` process.
+To understand how changing the execution context changes how the underlying process behave, we are going to run a simple example by clearing the environment variables for the ```sh``` process.

-This is easy we just need to clear the variables before we passing the control to ```/bin/sh```.
+This is easy we just need to clear the variables before passing the control to ```/bin/sh```.
 We can delete all the environment variables for the child context using the function [clearenv](https://linux.die.net/man/3/clearenv).

 ```c++
 int jail(void *args) {